sinclairzx81/typebox/readme.md

 ### Assert

-Use the Assert function to assert a value or throw if invalid.
+Use the Assert function to assert a value is valid.

 ```typescript
 let value: unknown = 1